ropnop/blog.ropnop.com/content/post/2020/proxyingclis.md

 ```bash
 $ HTTPS_PROXY=http://localhost:8080 now list
 ```
 returns the data as expected, with nothing appearing in Burp.
-Node does not support a global proxy setting, and there has been long [discussions](https://github.com/nodejs/node/issues/8381) about it.
-But that doesn't mean we can't hack it.
+Unfortunately, Node does not support a global proxy setting, and there has been long [discussions](https://github.com/nodejs/node/issues/8381) about it.
+But that doesn't mean we can't force one.

 First, let's see what the `now` command is calling:
 ```bash